 Loaded Hash Brown Casserole tastes just like a loaded baked potato!
-Its cheesy, bacon-filled goodness is perfect as a side or brunch entree.
+This easy recipe is packed with cheesy, bacon-filled flavor that's perfect as a side or brunch entree.

 What's Special About This Dish?

 If you're looking for the best dish to take to a potluck dinner, look no further than Loaded Hash Brown Casserole.
 Once your family and friends taste this recipe, you'll be asked to make it time and time again.

 The holidays are the perfect time to prepare this baked hash brown recipe.
 Everyone loves to wake up on Christmas morning to this delicious dish!
 Since it can be made ahead and baked in a cast iron skillet, clean up is a breeze.